aerogear/datasync-voyager/README.md

 * Conflict Resolution
 * Authentication and Authorization

-**Warning:** This project is under heavy development and is not recommended for production usage.

 ## Local Development Setup

 The [Local Development Guide](./doc/guides/local-development.md) will help contributors to get started developing Apollo Voyager Server.